fosdickio/til/README.md

 This repository includes Markdown files which cover hints and tips on a wide range of topics.
 Each file serves as a quick reference guide on an individual topic within a category which can be used at a later date.
 I've made the repository public in hopes that someone else might also find them useful.

-There are <!-- Count starts -->11<!-- Count ends --> TILs in this repository so far.
-The below snippets are dynamically generated using GitHub Actions.
+There are <!-- Count starts -->11<!-- Count ends --> TILs in this repository so far and the last modified date is listed next to each one.
+The TIL list below was dynamically generated using GitHub Actions.

 <!-- TILs start -->
 ## concurrency